saxenavinayak/sugar-lane/applications/argocd/README.md

 - Paste contents to jumpbox in ~/.kube/k3s.yaml (making sure to update IP to IP assigned to node on LAN)
 - Set `export KUBECONFIG=~/.kube/k3s.yaml`
 - PF to interface with argoCD
+- Default username is admin, default password: `kubectl get secret  argocd-initial-admin-secret --template='{{.data.password | base64d ecode}}'` (it is stored as a secret in argo-cd namespace)

 ```
 kubectl port-forward svc/argocd-server -n argocd 8080:443